wilsonz177/image-sharing-website/README.md

 #Able to access a global news feed, where everyone's public posts are shown 10 pts
 #All newsfeed/posts/comments are ordered by date 5pts
 #Creative Portion 20 pts

- -direct messaging (10pts)
+#direct messaging (10pts)
- -ability to update user profile under account settings(5 pts) -ability to filter through newsfeed (5pts)
+#ability to update user profile under account settings(5 pts)
+#ability to filter through newsfeed (5pts)
+#Can like posts
+#Can send direct messages two different ways (from profile and from private message view)
+#